transformationflow/transformationflow.github.io/docs/overview-functions.md

 # Transformation Flow Functions

 A metholodology and framework is a great starting point, but in order to move from theory to practice we need the practical function set which empowers SQL developers to start realising the benefits of this framework.
-These functions are all open-source and readily available to any authenticated BigQuery user in the public `txflow`[^1] project.
+These functions are all open-source and readily available to any authenticated BigQuery user in the public `txflow` project[^1].

 ## `txflow` functions
 The functions are organised into function sets around the different steps in a data pipeline: